Chiton: Homing ability

 Similar to many species of saltwater limpets, several species of chiton are known to exhibit homing behaviours, journeying to feed and then returning to the exact spot they previously inhabited.
 The method they use to perform such behaviors has been investigated to some extent, but remains unknown.
 One theory has the chitons remembering the topographic profile of the region, thus being able to guide themselves back to their home scar by a physical knowledge of the rocks and visual input from their numerous primitive eyespots.

 The sea snail Nerita textilis (like all gastropods) deposits a mucus trail as it moves, which a chemoreceptive organ is able to detect and guide the snail back to its home site.
 It is unclear if chiton homing functions in the same way, but they may leave chemical cues along the rock surface and at the home scar which their olfactory senses can detect and home in on.
 Furthermore, older trails may also be detected, providing further stimulus for the chiton to find its home.

-The radular teeth of chitons are made of magnetite, and the iron crystals within these may be involved in magnetoception, the ability to sense the polarity and the inclination of the Earth's magnetic field.
+The radular teeth of chitons are made of magnetite, and the iron crystals within these may be involved in magnetoreception, the ability to sense the polarity and the inclination of the Earth's magnetic field.
 Experimental work has suggested that chitons can detect and respond to magnetism.

 Culinary uses

 Chitons are eaten in several parts of the world.
 This includes islands in the Caribbean, such as Trinidad, Tobago, The Bahamas, St. Maarten, Aruba, Bonaire, Anguilla and Barbados, as well as in Bermuda.
 They are also traditionally eaten in certain parts of the Philippines, where it is called kibet if raw and chiton if fried.
-Native Americans of the Pacific coasts of North America eat chitons.
+Indigenous people of the Pacific coasts of North America eat chitons.
 They are a common food on the Pacific coast of South America and in the Galápagos.
 The foot of the chiton is prepared in a manner similar to abalone.
 Some islanders living in South Korea also eat chiton, slightly boiled and mixed with vegetables and hot sauce.
 Aboriginal people in Australia also eat chiton; for example they are recorded in the Narungga Nation Traditional Fishing Agreement.